Ancient Israelite cuisine: Preparation of grains

 A series of developments in technology for threshing, milling, and baking improved both the quantity and the quality of the grain and the means for preparation that were available from the beginning of the Iron Age until the end of the Second Temple period.
 In the early Iron Age, grain was threshed to remove it from the stalks by beating it with sticks or by oxen treading on it.
 This usually broke most of the grain kernels, which limited their storage time because broken kernels spoil more quickly than unbroken ones.
 The development of the threshing-board, which was pulled over the stalks by oxen, left most of the grain kernels intact and enhanced their storage time.
 Numerous threshing floors and threshing boards have been discovered at archaeological sites of ancient Israel.

 Once separated from the stalks, the grain was used in a number of ways: Most simply, unripe kernels of grain were eaten fresh, particularly in the spring, before ripe grain was available, and both unripe and ripe grain was roasted over fire for immediate use.
 Ripe grains of wheat were also parboiled and dried, like modern bulgur, and then prepared as porridge.
 Whole or cracked grain was also used in stews and to make gruel.
 Most frequently, grains were ground into flour to prepare bread.

-Bread making
+Production of bread

 Bread was the main source of nourishment in biblical times, and making bread was a daily activity: